plone/volto/docs/source/configuration/settings-reference.md

     lazy libraries (with `preloadLazyLibs`) or quickly load them with `injectLazyLibs`.

+### storeExtenders

+!!! block ""

+    A list of callables with signature `(middlewaresList) => middlewaresList`.
+    Such as callable receives the whole stack of middlewares used in Volto and they can add new middleware or tweak this list.

 ## Server-specific serverConfig

 Settings that are relevant to the Express-powered Volto SSR server are stored